JikaiLong/MovieSearchingTool/README.md

 1. Ensure you have Node Module installed: https://www.npmjs.com/get-npm
 2. Clone code from https://github.com/JikaiLong/MovieSearchingTool.git
 3. Run `npm install -save` command in your terminal to install corresponding packages in the main directory
-4. Run `npm run` command in your terminal and wait for the server to finish setting up
+4. Run `npm start` command in your terminal and wait for the server to finish setting up
 5. By default, you should see and use everything on your http://localhost:3000/ in your browser